Academic and Career Advising

 Check out Ryerson’s Career and Co-op Centre calendar for other events you may wish to attend.

-Locations: Career advising appointments can take place on the first floor of The Chang School at 297 Victoria Street or at the Ryerson Career Centre, located in Podium, POD 60, 350 Victoria Street.
+Locations: Career advising appointments can take place in room CED 208 on the second floor of The Chang School, 297 Victoria Street, or at the Ryerson Career Centre, located in Podium, POD 60, 350 Victoria Street.

 Fall 2019 Career Development Lunch and Learn Online Series